lukas-braun/dissociating-similarity/README.md

 # dissociation

-Code to reproduce figures from our ICML 2025 paper "[Not all solutions are created equal: An analytical dissociation of functional and representational similarity in deep linear neural networks](#citation)".
+Code to reproduce figures from our ICML 2025 paper "[Not all solutions are created equal: An analytical dissociation of functional and representational similarity in deep linear neural networks](#citation)."

 ## Setup